vernemq/vmq-operator/README.md

 ## License

-Operator SDK is under Apache 2.0 license.
+The Operator SDK and the VerneMQ Operator are under Apache 2.0 license.
 See the [LICENSE][license_file] file for details.

 [operator_link]: https://coreos.com/operators/
 [proposals_docs]: ./doc/proposals